 The Best Florence 3-Day Itinerary For First Timers (Landmarks, Views, And Food)

 Florence packs centuries of art, culture, and history into streets that are super easy to wander on foot.
+It is easily one of my most favorite cities in the world.
+It’s a treat to your senses!

 This Florence 3 day itinerary is built for first-time visitors who want the big sights, plus time to eat well, shop a little, and wander without a schedule.